Why you should avoid force unwrapping in Swift

 As we saw in this post it can be tempting to force the unwrappin of a variable when we're pretty sure that we will set it before we use it.
 But as requirements change it can be easy to overlook situations where a variable can suddenly be nil when we try to access it.

-My advice is to (almost) always unwrap optionals properly with an if let construction.
+My advice is to (almost) always unwrap optionals properly with an if let or guard let construction.
 It's the only way to be 100% sure that you're not accidentally accessing a variable whose value is actually nil.
 More importantly, this will help to prevent future crashes.

 So remember kids, always unwrap your optionals in a safe way.